 Be Served by Jail Inmates at Tihar Food Court

-Notorious Tihar Jail in Jankpuri, west Delhi, has a couple of surprising attractions -- a food court staffed by prisoners, and a market that sells products made by them.
+Notorious Tihar Jail in Janakpuri, west Delhi, has a couple of surprising attractions, namely a food court staffed by prisoners and a market that sells products made by them.
 The food court, started in 2014 to give the prisoners hospitality experience, was revamped in early 2017.
 Both places are open from 11 a.m. to 9 p.m.
 Combine your visit with a trip to nearby Kumhar Gram, the largest pottery village in India.
-It's a good idea to go on a guided walking tour through the village, such as this one offered by SeekSherpa.
+It's a good idea to go on a guided walking tour through the village, such as the one offered by SeekSherpa.